Guy-Shaw/wdiff-align/README.md

 Hello World.|
 ```

-by sending the output if `wdiff` with the apprpriate options
+by sending the output if `wdiff` with the appropriate options
 to `wdiff-align`.

 This does not look like it is much easier to read